TUdby/ServerThreadPool/README.md

 $ java ParallelClient

-This will start throwing many clients at the server in parallel and printing the responses.
+This will start throwing clients at the server in parallel and printing the responses.
-The server will print messages from the thread pool indicating how many threads it has running every time it increased or decreased the amount.
+The server will print messages from the thread pool indicating how many threads it has running every time it increases or decreases the amount.
 This is to show the thread manager in action.

 ## The Code
 The following are the classes and what they do.